 ii.
 However, as noted earlier, Jesus’ miracles were not primarily calculated for crowd effect.
 Instead they were primarily done to minister to the humble needs of humble people.
 For the most part, most Jewish people of that time would have preferred much more spectacular signs – like calling down fire from heaven upon a Roman Legion.

 iii.
 We also note that the presence of so much sickness among Israel was evidence of their unfaithfulness to the covenant and their low spiritual condition.
-God gave them the opposite of what He promised under Exodus 15:26: If you diligently heed the voice of the Lord your God and do what is right in His sight, give ear to His commandments and keep all His statutes, I will put none of the diseases on you which I have brought on the Egyptians.
-For I am the Lord who heals you.
+God gave them the opposite of what He promised under Exodus 15:26: If you diligently heed the voice of the LORD your God and do what is right in His sight, give ear to His commandments and keep all His statutes, I will put none of the diseases on you which I have brought on the Egyptians.
+For I am the LORD who heals you.

 c.
 When Jesus saw their faith: Jesus saw the faith of his friends, not of the paralyzed man himself.
-It was evident that they had the faith to bring the their paralyzed friend to Jesus and their faith was active enough to take apart a roof and lower the man down before Jesus.
+It was evident that they had the faith to bring their paralyzed friend to Jesus and their faith was active enough to take apart a roof and lower the man down before Jesus.

 i.
 We also can assume that the paralyzed man himself had little faith; Jesus noted the faith of his friends, not his.
 Therefore Jesus wanted to encourage this man’s faith by His next words.

 ii.
-“With swift sure diagnosis Jesus sees in the man not in faith but deep depression…and uttering first a kindly hope-inspiring word, such as a physician might address to a patient: cheer up, child!”
+“With swift sure diagnosis Jesus sees in the man not faith but deep depression…and uttering first a kindly hope-inspiring word, such as a physician might address to a patient: cheer up, child!”
 (Bruce)

 d.
 Son, be of good cheer; your sins are forgiven you: The faith of the paralyzed man’s friends did something – they brought this man to Jesus.
 Yet they only thought of bringing him to Jesus for the healing of his body.
 They certainly didn’t think that Jesus would forgive His sins.